sourav-mazumder/Zeppelin-With-R/README.md

 delete it or comment it out.
 Shell scripting like this is a workaround for using X Windows over ssh on operating systems (certain versions of Mac OS X) that don't set the `DISPLAY` environment variable properly.
 However, it interferes with a workaround for the same issue built into R.

-### What about Windows?

-Zeppelin does not support Windows, therefore the R Interpreter does not support Windows.

-Some early versions of the code attempted to talk to Windows.
-No-one managed to get it to work, but it generated lots of support complaints that I couldn't resolve, so I took support out entirely.

 ### "I'm Getting Weird Errors About the akka Library Version or `TTransport` Errors"

 You are trying to run Zeppelin with a SPARK_HOME that has a version of Spark other than the one specified with `-Pspark-1.x` when Zeppelin was compiled.